LSAT® Prep Classes

 Q. I'm very good at test-taking.
 Do I need to study for the LSAT exam?

 A. It's great that you don't fear tests, but yes, you need to study.
 Even if you are very good at verbal skills, methodical preparation and practice give you a significant edge in the Reading Comprehension section over someone who takes the exam "cold."
-Just as importantly, the Logical Reasoning section is unlike anything that you would have encountered in college.
+Just as importantly, the Logical Reasoning section is unlike anything that you would have encountered in college, and will require some quant skills.
 Remember, your LSAT score can give you an edge in law school admissions (and scholarship selection); the higher the LSAT score, the better your chances of getting into the competitive program of your choice.

 Q. I have a low LSAT score, but I found a law school that will accept me.
 Should I go?